French Twinks: History

 In 2016 French Twinks starts live streaming its behind the scenes footage of its porn shoots on online sex cam site Cam4.

 In 2016 French Twinks uses the anti-piracy company Porn Guardian.

 On 26 May 2016 Antoine Lebel Appeared on TV program Canal+ to discuss the success of FrenchTwinks in France.

 In March 2016 La Voix Dux Porno Magazine visited French Twinks Studios behind the scenes to write an article on the studios.
 They visited during a shoot with a guest model and noted international Porn Star Angel Cruz.

 From the Period 2013–Present, French Twinks has held many fan meets with its models and held many live events in local bars in France.

-On 30 November 2016 French Twinks Launches new sub-website GaySexChallenge.com produced by BoyMove productions a new branch of the company.
+On 30 November 2016, French Twinks launched a new sub-website, GaySexChallenge.com, produced by BoyMove productions, a new branch of the company.

 Baptiste Garcia: Disappearance and Death

 On 3 October 2016 Maxent Houillon, an exclusive model who performed for the studio under the stage name "Baptiste Garcia", was reported missing to police following, not keeping an appointment with friends in "Place Francois Arago, and then not showing up for a new job he was due to start in a bar in Elne.
 It was reported by his boyfriend also an exclusive model at French Twinks, Chris Loan, he was last seen by his best friend and unofficial adoptive sister at 13:00 on 03/10/2016 at bus stop in "Roussillonnais".
 Days went by with no information; news agencies in France, Gay Porn sites all around the world, and social media took an interest spreading word as quickly as possible to as many as they could, to aid with Baptiste's discovery.

 It was not until 15 October 2016 nearly 2 weeks after his disappearance that Maxent was found, and although details were never officially released a close friend of French Twinks studios posted to her blog to inform fans that he had been found safe and well.

 On 12 May 2019, French Twinks announced the death of Houillon.
 No cause of death was given, though fellow porn star Jordan Fox tweeted "...how many young gays have to die before we react against drugs..." in his tribute to Houillon.